Trump proposes 'worldwide network' to counter CNN overseas

 Trump said via Twitter on Monday that CNN "has a powerful voice portraying the United States in an unfair and false way.
 Something has to be done."

-It wasn't immediately clear what he meant by a worldwide network.
+It wasn't immediately clear what he meant.
 The U.S. government already operates Voice of America, which last year reached some 275 million people worldwide with news reports from the United States available on television, radio, online and social media.

 CNN had no immediate comment about the new criticism by the president.